Skip to main content

 • CrestApps.OrchardCore.AI.DataSources.AzureAI

-When your data source points to Orchard Core's built-in Content indexes, the module keeps the AI Knowledge Base (KB) index synchronized automatically by listening to content events and triggering incremental re-indexing.
+When your data source points to Orchard Core's built-in Content indexes, the module keeps the AI Knowledge Base (KB) index synchronized automatically by listening to content events and calling the shared IAIDataSourceIndexingService.

 Deletion cleanup

 When a data source is deleted (via the admin UI or programmatically), all of its document chunks are automatically removed from the master knowledge base index.
 The system uses IDataSourceVectorSearchService.DeleteByDataSourceIdAsync, which leverages provider-native capabilities (Elasticsearch DeleteByQuery, Azure AI Search filter+batch delete) for efficient bulk removal.
-This runs as a background job so it does not block the admin UI.
+Cleanup is queued asynchronously so it does not block the admin UI.

 When a content item is removed from a source index, the DataSourceContentHandler automatically removes its chunks from the KB index in real-time via a deferred task.